Washington State University

 provide services or to rent University facilities or space to non-University

 entities.
 University departments seeking to provide services or to rent

 University facilities or space to non-University entities should contact

 Service centers may extend their services to the general public

-without contacting Business and Finance if the following conditions exist.
+without contacting Finance and Administration if the following conditions exist.

 for more information about service centers.